-If a request for an initial evaluation is made during the period a student is subject to disciplinary measures, the evaluation shall be conducted in an expedited manner.
-If the student is found eligible as a child with a disability, taking into consideration information from the evaluation conducted by the school division and information provided by the parents, then the student must be provided special education and related services, although in another setting.
+If a request for an initial evaluation is made during the period a such student is subject to disciplinary measures, the evaluation shall be conducted in an expedited manner.
+If the student is found eligible as a child with a disability, taking into consideration information from the evaluation conducted by the school division and information provided by the parents, then the student must be provided special education and related services, although in another setting, in compliance with the procedures for suspended and expelled students with disabilities.
 Pending the results of the evaluation, the student shall remain in the educational placement determined by the school authorities which placement can include suspension or expulsion without services.

 XII.
-Disciplining Certain Section 504 Students Who Violate Alcohol and Drug Policies under special education procedures in this circumstance but does retain the protections afforded to regular education students.
+Disciplining Certain Section 504 Students Who Violate Alcohol and Drug Policies

 Students who are identified as disabled solely under Section 504 of the Rehabilitation Act, and who are currently engaging in the illegal use of drugs or alcohol, may be disciplined for violating the division's alcohol and drug policies to the same extent as non-disabled students.
-The student is not entitled to a due process hearing
+The student is not entitled to a due process hearing under special education procedures in this circumstance but does retain the protections afforded to regular education students.